 We’ve always exalted Charles Fishman’s book The Big Thirst on our blog, but recently he wrote an article for the New York Times I think just missed its mark in a couple of ways.
 Charles Fishman is an asset to our industry and an excellent proponent for water management in the United States so I was excited to see him get space in the New York Times and use it to call for changes in water management.
 I thought much of what he said was spot on, but I also thought he could have said so much more about landscape irrigation.
 He mentions taking shorter showers won’t make up for the water lost to leaky pipes each year.
 He’s right, but if landscape irrigation accounts for half of our personal water use, better management of that water can make a dramatic difference.

 Fishman’s only recommendation for reducing landscape irrigation was to enforce lawn-watering restriction like Las Vegas and Fresno have done- year round, everywhere- and to stop watering during the middle of the day.
 There is much more we can do to be proactive landscape water managers which would reduce the need for water restrictions.
 The first thing he should have recommended was smart controllers for landscape irrigation.
 Smart controllers apply the proper amount of water to the landscape based on water needs measured daily.
+You can read about them here.

 There are a number of other ways to reduce water usage on your property.
 Maybe Charles was restricted by space in his column and since I have the privilege of being the editor of this blog I can take all the space I want.
 I am not going to waste the drought or the word-count.
 A common perception is that you have to make a large upfront investment for a water management program to pay off.
 While an upfront investment often leads to long-term savings, there are a number of small changes you can make to your daily and weekly maintenance program that will make an immediate impact on your water consumption.
 Most of Fishman’s recommendations were large-scale changes that will take time to implement, but here are some easy changes you can make today: